Hopes fading for coronavirus deal as Congress returns | WTOP

+The GOP leader acknowledged the package he will be putting forward “does not contain every idea our party likes.”
+And he said it was far less than what Democrats are seeking.

+“Yet Republicans believe the many serious differences between our two parties should not stand in the way of agreeing where we can agree,” he said.

-But as lawmakers straggle back to Washington for an abbreviated preelection session, hopes are dimming for another coronavirus relief bill — or much else.
+The move comes as lawmakers straggle back to Washington for an abbreviated preelection session, as hopes are dimming for another coronavirus relief bill — or much else.

+Several Republican senators in tough reelection bids are eager to show constituents they are working to ease the pandemic’s strain on jobs, businesses and health care.
+But many Senate Republicans are resisting more spending.

 Talks between top Democrats and the Trump administration broke off last month and remain off track, with the bipartisan unity that drove almost $3 trillion in COVID-19 rescue legislation into law this spring replaced by toxic partisanship and a return to Washington dysfunction.